RenderKit/embree/doc/src/intro.md

 See tutorial [Triangle Geometry] for a complete example of how to trace single rays and ray packets.

+On SYCL devices the API functions `rtcTraversableIntersect` and `rtcTraversableOccluded` have to be used.

 Point Queries
 -------------